rafaelmdc/autophylo_local/README.md

 ---

 ## Description
+All variables for the config are in bold.

 ### add_gene_id
 If found, adds the gene ID present in the fasta header to the file name, enabling the usage of the discombobulate operation without losing the geneID information.